nautobot/nautobot-app-golden-config/docs/user/app_use_cases.md

 ### Network Operating System Support

-The version of OS's supported is documented in the [FAQ](./app_faq.md) and is controlled the platform slug.
-The platform slug must be exactly as expected or leverage a configuration option--which is described the the FAQ--for the plugin to work.
+The version of OS's supported is documented in the [FAQ](./app_faq.md) and is controlled the platform network_driver.
+The platform network_driver must be exactly as expected or leverage a configuration option--which is described the the FAQ--for the plugin to work.

 ### Use-cases and common workflows